gerlaxrex/Markov-Decision-Process/README.md

 <h2>Future Updates?</h2>

-  1. Add hashing functions in order to make use of the ``std::unordered_map`` and improve computational efficiency.
-  2. Try to make a visual representation of the MDP for every step taken.
+  1. Try to make a visual representation of the MDP for every step taken.